YBOP response to Jim Pfaus's "Trust a Scientist: Sex Addiction Is a Myth" (January, 2016)

 "The more hours participants reported consuming pornography, the smaller the BOLD response in left putamen in response to sexual images.
 Moreover, we found that more hours spent watching pornography was associated with smaller gray matter volume in the striatum, more precisely in the right caudate reaching into the ventral putamen.
 We speculate that the brain structural volume deficit may reflect the results of tolerance after desensitization to sexual stimuli."

-10) Modulation of Late Positive Potentials by Sexual Images in Problem Users and Controls Inconsistent with "Porn Addiction" (2015) - Another Nicole Prause EEG study.
+14) Modulation of Late Positive Potentials by Sexual Images in Problem Users and Controls Inconsistent with "Porn Addiction" (2015) - Another Nicole Prause EEG study.
 This time comparing the 2013 subjects from the above study to an actual control group.
 The results: compared to controls, "porn addicts" had less response to one-second exposure to photos of vanilla porn.
-The lead author, Nicole Prause, claimed these results debunk porn addiction.
+The lead author, Nicole Prause, claimed these results debunk porn addiction (contrary to caims no studies falsify the porn addiction model).
 However, these findings align perfectly with Kühn & Gallinat (2014), which found that more porn use correlated with less brain activation in response to pictures of vanilla porn.
-Put simply, frequent porn users were desensitized and needed greater stimulation to achieve the same buzz.
-Four peer-reviewed papers say that Prause findings indicate desensitization, and addiction-related phenomenon: 1, 2, 3, 4 (also see this extensive YBOP critique).
+Put simply, frequent porn users were desensitized to static images of vanilla porn.
+They were bored (habituated or desensitized).
+Five peer-reviewed papers agree that this study actually found desensitization/habituation in frequent porn users: 1, 2, 3, 4.
+5 (also see this extensive YBOP critique).
 By the way, another EEG study found that greater porn use in women correlated with less brain activation to porn.

 "Among men who masturbated frequently, 70% used pornography at least once a week.
 A multivariate assessment showed that sexual boredom, frequent pornography use, and low relationship intimacy significantly increased the odds of reporting frequent masturbation among coupled men with decreased sexual desire."